-Sustainability for the City of South Perth means enhancing the quality of life and prosperity of the community, and preventing the harmful local and global effects of its action through careful planning and decision making.
+Sustainability for the City of South Perth means enhancing the quality of life and prosperity of the community, and preventing the harmful local and global effects of its actions through careful planning and decision making.

-A strategic approach
+A strategic approach to sustainability

-- Showcasing native waterwise gardens and verges throughout the City
+- Showcasing native Waterwise gardens and verges throughout the City

 - Providing educational material such as Street Verge Landscape Guidelines

-- Supporting Millennium Kids activities and sustainability education at the City’s schools.
+- Supporting Millennium Kids activities and sustainability education at the City’s schools

 - Reflect the economic, environmental and social goals of the City